IPGP/a-simple-spatial-database/README.md

 3) Run the **`createindex.py`** initialization script.
 This will generate `index.html`, which is the core part of the interface.

 ```
-createindex.py [-h] [--true_run] [--bing_maps_key BING_MAPS_KEY] [--title TITLE]
+createindex.py [-h] [--bing_maps_key BING_MAPS_KEY] [--title TITLE]
 ```
 Optional arguments:
 ```
 -h, --help                          show this help message and exit
---true_run                          add this to really run the script (the script will purposely delete
-                                        itself during the process)
 --bing_maps_key BING_MAPS_KEY       your Bing Maps API key (if not provided, OpenStreetMap will be used)
 --title TITLE                       to customize the web page title
 ```

 And this is it!

-For security reasons, the `createindex.py` script self-destructs at the end of its execution.
+For **safety reasons**, normally the `createindex.py` script self-destructs at the end of its execution.
 This is to avoid potential security breaches on the web server.
-In the future, if you need to update the interface, to add a new dataset for example, just keep a copy in a safe directory (i.e. not accessible to the client) or download it again from here.
+However, you may find it convenient to keep it (for testing, if you need to run in again, to update the interface or to add a new dataset for example).
+Therefore, the script will ask you what you prefer.
+In case you don't authorize the script to delete itself, **consider deleting it manually or moving it to a safe location** (i.e. not accessible to the client).
+In any case, you can always download it again from here.